collocations.org

 Simon de Montfort rose in rebellion in 1258.

-They staged a rebellion against British rule in Ireland.
+They staged a rebellion against Spanish rule in Mexico.

 The re-introduction of conscription sparked off a major rebellion.